OpenISDM/docs.IASS/source/index.md

 ###Return Value
 If the function succeeds, the return value is a list of prime conditions.
 If the list is empty, which represents there is not previous added prime conditions, it will return Null.

-The returned list is a List Array of prime conditions with indexes [monitorObjectID][logicalOperator][conditionValue] (*the definition of the three indexes, see the input parameter part in createExpression function).
+The returned list is a List Array of prime conditions with indexes `MonitorObjectID`,`logicalOperator`,`conditionValue`.(the definition of the three indexes, see the input parameter part in createExpression function).

 ###Exception
 No exception will happen in the function.